LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/initialization_1.rst

 .. note::

-   Categories and protocols cannot contain ``initialization/1`` directives as the initialization goals would lack a complete execution context that is only available for objects.
+   Categories and protocols cannot contain ``initialization/1`` directives as the initialization goals would lack a complete :term:`execution context <predicate execution context>` that is only available for objects.

 Although technically a global ``initialization/1`` directive in a source file is a Prolog directive, calls to Logtalk built-in predicates from it